MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

 You can adjust who can create trials through trial environments and subscription licenses.

 > [!NOTE]
-> Trial mentions in other topics mean the trial (standard) type and not trial (subscription-based).
+> Trial mentions in other topics refer to the trial (standard) type and not trial (subscription-based).

 ## Trial (standard) environments